kaysmall19/JavaScript-MapThisObjects-ic/README.md

-# In Class: JavaScript Map/This/More Objects
+# In Class: JavaScript Higher Order Functions and forEach

 1. Use ```.map``` to take the code from the array below, and place the results in a new array where each value is 5 more than it was in the old array.
 Print the new array.